-1) surface freeze/thaw measurements shall be provided over land areas where these factors are primary environmental controls on land-atmosphere exchanges of water, energy and carbon;

-- 2) the freeze/thaw status of the aggregate vegetation-soil layer shall be determined sufficiently to characterize the low-temperature constraint on vegetation net primary productivity and surface-atmosphere CO2 exchange; - 3) SMAP shall measure landscape freeze/thaw with a spatial resolution of 3 km using radar inputs, and 36 km (baseline; or best available) resolution using radiometer inputs; - 4) SMAP shall measure landscape freeze/thaw with a mean temporal sampling of 2 days or better; - 5) SMAP shall measure freeze/thaw with accuracy sufficient to resolve the temporal dynamics of net ecosystem exchange to within 0.05 tons C ha-1 (or 3%) over a ~100-day growing season.
+- 1) surface freeze/thaw measurements shall be provided over land areas where these factors are primary environmental controls on land-atmosphere exchanges of water, energy and carbon; - 2) the freeze/thaw status of the aggregate vegetation-soil layer shall be determined sufficiently to characterize the low-temperature constraint on vegetation net primary productivity and surface-atmosphere CO2 exchange; - 3) SMAP shall measure landscape freeze/thaw with a spatial resolution of 3 km using radar inputs, and 36 km (baseline; or best available) resolution using radiometer inputs; - 4) SMAP shall measure landscape freeze/thaw with a mean temporal sampling of 2 days or better; - 5) SMAP shall measure freeze/thaw with accuracy sufficient to resolve the temporal dynamics of net ecosystem exchange to within 0.05 tons C ha-1 (or 3%) over a ~100-day growing season.

-Current SMAP baseline mission requirements specific to terrestrial freeze/thaw science activities state that:
+Original SMAP baseline mission requirements specific to terrestrial freeze/thaw science activities state that:

-[Level 1 mission requirement] The original baseline science mission shall provide estimates of surface binary freeze/thaw state for the region north of 45° N latitude, which includes the boreal forest zone, with a mean spatial classification accuracy of 80% at 3 km spatial resolution and 2-day average intervals.
+[Level 1 mission requirement] The original baseline science mission shall provide estimates of surface binary freeze/thaw state for the region north of $45^{\circ}$ N latitude, which includes the boreal forest zone, with a mean spatial classification accuracy of 80% at 3 km spatial resolution and 2-day average intervals.
+The minimum mission requirement accuracy is 70%.

-Given the failure of the SMAP radar in July 2015, this original mission requirement will continue to be addressed albeit at reduced spatial resolutions of 36 km and 9 km using SMAP radiometer inputs.
-The switch to passive inputs combined with a coarser spatial resolution will introduce fundamental differences in algorithm performance and product specifications for L3_FT_P compared to the SMAP radar derived product (L3_FT_A; April - July 2015).
-This document includes a description of the radiometer freeze/thaw state classification algorithm, discussion of theoretical assumptions, procedures for refining and testing the algorithm, and validation activities to assess the L3_FT_P and L3_FT_P_E products against the mission requirement.
+Given the failure of the SMAP radar in July 2015, this original mission requirement will continue to be addressed, albeit at reduced spatial resolutions of 36 km and 9 km using SMAP radiometer inputs.
+The switch to passive inputs combined with a coarser spatial resolution will introduce fundamental differences in algorithm performance and product specifications for L3\FT\P[E] compared to the SMAP radar derived product (L3\FT\A; April - July 2015).
+Due to the high correlation between the brightness temperature and freeze/thaw related dielectric shifts and physical temperature changes at lower latitudes, the passive products are able to provide complete global coverage of the freeze/thaw status, including all land areas where frozen temperatures are a significant constraint to surface water mobility and ecosystem processes.
+This document includes a description of the radiometer freeze/thaw state classification algorithm, discussion of theoretical assumptions, procedures for refining and testing the algorithm, and validation activities to assess the L3\FT\P and L3\FT\P\E products against the mission requirement.
+The ATBD for the SMAP L3\FT\A product is provided separately (Dunbar et al. 2014).